BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Subjective quality assessment

-\textbf{Participants \& Requirements:} We recruited 60 participants (50\% female - 50\% male) on average per session, more than 3000 participants in total.
-Every participant was compensated for their time and the age of the participants range from 18 to 70.
-Moreover, to ensure all stimuli were shown as intended, participants were limited to use selected browsers on full screen with 1080p resolution.
-In addition, participants were required to complete at least 200 submissions with 100\% approval rate on Prolific.
+\textbf{Participants \& Requirements:} We recruited 60 participants (50\% female - 50\% male) on average per session, 3654 participants in total.
+The age of the participants range from 18 to 70.
+Each participant was compensated for their time and effort in line with the Prolific requirements.
+Moreover, to uphold the integrity of the experiment and guarantee that all stimuli were presented as intended, participants were constrained to use specific browsers operating in full-screen mode at a resolution of 1080p.
+Additionally, participants were required to meet specific qualifications, namely completing at least 200 submissions on the Prolific platform with a 100\% approval rate.
+These stringent prerequisites helped ensure the reliability and commitment of the participants.